temporalio/sdk-dotnet/README.md

   * The attribute can have a string argument for the signal name.
 Otherwise the name is defaulted to the unqualified method name with `Async` trimmed off the end if it is present.
   * This attribute is not inherited and therefore must be explicitly set on any override.
+  * `Dynamic = true` can be set for the signal which makes the signal a dynamic signal meaning it will be called when no other signals match.
+The call must accept a `string` for the signal name and `Temporalio.Converters.IRawValue[]` for the arguments.
+Only one dynamic signal may be present on a workflow.
 * `[WorkflowQuery]` attribute may be present on any public method or property with public getter that handles queries.
   * Query methods must be non-`void` but cannot return a `Task` (i.e. they cannot be async).
   * The attribute can have a string argument for the query name.
 Otherwise the name is defaulted to the unqualified method name.
   * This attribute is not inherited and therefore must be explicitly set on any override.
+  * `Dynamic = true` can be set for the query which makes the query a dynamic query meaning it will be called when no other queries match.
+The call must accept a `string` for the query name and `Temporalio.Converters.IRawValue[]` for the arguments.
+Only one dynamic query may be present on a workflow.

 #### Running Workflows